Qarj/WebImblaze-Selenium/README.md

 1. From an administrator command prompt, `cd C:\git\WebInject`

-2. Run the tests with `webinject.pl tests/test_jobs.xml`
+2. Run the tests with `perl webinject.pl tests/test_jobs.xml`

 If all is ok, you'll see Chrome open and run the test steps.
 You'll also see output like the following at the command prompt: